 The prototypical example of target manifold fulfilling the assumptions of Theorem \ref{theorem2} is $\nn=\tx{S}^{N-1}$, namely, the $(N-1)$-dimensional sphere in $\R^N$, which is $(N-2)$-connected. \\

-Before proceeding, we make few observations regarding Theorem \ref{theorem2}, emphasizing its connection with the classical Sobolev case $W^{1,p}$ and the role of topological assumptions. \begin{remark} \normalfont We observe that the situation of Theorem \ref{theorem2} reflects the one we have for the classical case $\varphi=t^p$ where, for $p < \tx{m}$, some topological assumptions on $\mm$ and $\nn$ are necessary for the density result, as shown, for instance, in \cite{B,HJ, BPV, HL, HL1, HL2, Det}.
+Before proceeding, we make a few observations regarding Theorem \ref{theorem2}, emphasizing its connection with the classical Sobolev case $W^{1,p}$ and the role of topological assumptions. \begin{remark} \normalfont We observe that the situation of Theorem \ref{theorem2} reflects the one occurring in the classical case $\varphi=t^p$ where, for $p < \tx{m}$, some topological assumptions on $\mm$ and $\nn$ are necessary for the density result, as shown, for instance, in \cite{B,HJ, BPV, HL, HL1, HL2, Det}.
 Indeed, in Theorem \ref{theorem2}, $W^{1,\vp}$ can be a function space arbitrarily larger than $W^{1,\tx{m}}$, so Theorem \ref{theorem2} complements Theorem \ref{theorem1}. \end{remark}

 We observe that a direct corollary of the above results is the absence of Lavrentiev phenomenon in any of the two settings addressed. \begin{corollary} Suppose that the hypotheses of either Theorem~\ref{theorem1} or Theorem~\ref{theorem2} are satisfied.
 Then